spiral/docs/http/golang.md

 # HTTP - Golang Middleware
 You can implement some middleware on Golang end, inside the application server.
-Such approach makes possible to handle high thought and filter requests prior to their arrival to your PHP application.
+Such approach makes possible to handle high-throughput and filter requests prior to their arrival to your PHP application.
 This is the best spot to implement rate-limiters, geolocation filters and other type of middleware.

 > Make sure to read how to build [application server](/framework/application-server.md) first.